moraes/tipfy/docs/source/tutorials/sessions.rst

        },
    }

 That's all!
-Now we can use sessions.
+Now we can start using sessions in our handlers.

 Using sessions
 --------------
 After the extension is set, session will be available on each request.
 You can import the ``session`` variable from the extension module and use it like a dictionary.

-A simple example:
+Here we create a simple "shopping cart" as example:

 **session_test.py**